These no-bake oreo tarts are made with white chocolate namelaka and red fruits. Namelaka is the japanese term for extra creamy texture!

 - Some lime zest and red fruits for topping such as strawberries, cherries, raspberries

-- Soak gelatin sheets in cold water for 10-15 minutes
+Soak the gelatin sheets in cold water for 10-15 minutes

-- Chop white chocolate into small pieces and place into a heatproof bowl
+Chop the white chocolate into small pieces and place into a heatproof bowl

-- Heat cream, sugar, salt, vanilla and zest just before boiling point and add it to the chocolate.
+Heat the cream, sugar, salt, vanilla and zest just before boiling point and add it to the chocolate.
 Let it sit for one minute and stir gently to melt the chocolate.

-- Add milk, stir to combine and refridgerate for 4-6 hours or overnight.
+Squeeze the gelatin in your hand, add to the chocolate and stir.
+Add the milk, stir to combine and refridgerate for 4-6 hours or overnight.

-- Crush cookies into fine crumbs (by hands or in a food processor)
+Crush the cookies into fine crumbs (by hands or in a food processor).